 If cancer cells grow out of control, they may travel to other parts of the body.
 This process, called metastasis, occurs when cancer cells find their way into the bloodstream or lymphatic system of our body.
 When this happens, the cancer is still referred to, and treated as, the original cancer type.
 For example, bowel cancer cells that spread to another organ like the liver, are still considered bowel cancer cells.

 Sustained research is helping to reduce the death rate by finding better ways to detect, manage and treat all different types of cancer.
 In just a matter of decades we have made leaps and bounds in identifying risk factors – both environmental and genetic – that cause cancers, and new treatments have been developed that target the very specific fingerprint of certain cancers.
 This means the overall quality of life of cancer patients is vastly improving, as are their chances of survival.

 In fact, the survival rate for many common cancers has increased by more than 30% in just a couple of decades.
 Research has made a significant impact on the lives of patients with cancer.
-Please click on the video below to find out what major developments in cancer prevention, diagnosis and cure are just over the horizon.

 Types of Cancer:

 Bowel (colorectal) cancer